fcrozatier/choco-ui/src/docs/mixins/togglable/+togglable.md

 ## Example

-Let's say we want to implement improved clickable elements, by toggling a `data-active` attribute on when the element is clicked, and off as soon as either the click is released or the pointer leaves the target element.
+Let's implement improved clickable elements, toggling a `data-active` attribute on when the element is clicked, and off as soon as either the click is released or the pointer leaves the target element.
 We could implement such a mixin as follows:

 <Highlighter file="./clickable.svelte.ts" />